coreBOS/MauticStripeBundle/README.md

 # MauticStripe
-Mautic Plugin to Integrate Mautic and CoreBos
+Mautic Plugin to Integrate Mautic and Stripe Platform